golang/proposal/design/13073-code-of-conduct.md

 ### About the Code of Conduct

+Our motto is “Be excellent to each other;” if you see or experience anything different please read further.

 #### Why have a Code of Conduct?

 Online communities include people from many different backgrounds.